XinyiTang16/hbn_lexisurp_code/README.md

 ## Data

-In accordance with the privacy policies of HBN dataset, the imaging and behavioral data used in the analysis are not included in this repository.
-Information about accessing the HBN dataset is available at: https://fcon_1000.projects.nitrc.org/indi/cmi_healthy_brain_network/.
+In accordance with the HBN Data Usage Agreement, the original imaging and behavioral data used in this study cannot be redistributed without authorized access.
+Researchers interested in accessing the dataset can find information about obtaining the HBN dataset at: https://fcon_1000.projects.nitrc.org/indi/cmi_healthy_brain_network/.